Frequently Asked Questions

 What is the food like?
 Can you meet my dietary restrictions?

 The food is healthy, filling, homegrown, organic, delicious, and made with love!
-We do serve a lot of meat, but dishes are always seperate so you can choose not take food you won't eat.
-A vegetarian eater will still get plenty of food - massaged kale salads, rice and beans, vegetable dishes.
+We do serve a lot of meat, but dishes are usually seperate so you can choose not take food you won't eat.
+A vegetarian eater will still get plenty of food.
 If you are vegan, you may need to bring some supplemental food to ensure that you get what you need.
 There will be herbal tea and hot water available at meals as well.
+Take our food survey HERE to have some input in the kitchen!

 Since only two meals are served per day, what will I do for lunch?